OTT Content Management Systems: What You Need to Know About Video CMS in 2022

 The Wowza Streaming Cloud offers three distinct pricing plans and services.
 Live Event Pricing, monthly plans include:

 The pricing above reflects rates when billed on a month-to-month basis.
-All of these Live Event plans include full brand control, multi-bitrate streaming, and HD and UHD streaming.
+These Live Event plans include complete brand control, multi-bitrate streaming, and HD and UHD streaming.

 Wowza is a great content management platform if you are not looking to monetize your content, but are instead creating content for marketing and sales purposes.